Research

 A draft book on monetary-fiscal foundations of the euro.
 With Luis Garicano and Klaus Masuch.
 Click the title for more information.
 Read the book>

+Updated, August 6 2024.
 With Luis Garicano and Klaus Masuch.
-Book draft, comments welcome.
+New title, final (for now) book draft.
+Comments welcome.
 The euro started with a good monetary-fiscal framework.
 However, innovations in a series of unexpected crises changed the monetary-fiscal foundations of the euro dramatically.
 We tell the story, and suggest reforms.
 Read the book>

 Read More